kelemeno/anthill-contracts/README.md

 Finally: if you have higher reputation than your parent in the binary tree, you can change positions with them, thus climbing the tree.

 This is the repo for the smart contract.
-Checkout the backend and fronted in https://github.com/kelemeno/anthill-frontend and https://github.com/kelemeno/anthill-backend.